ZeroCool940711/new-frontera/docs/source/topics/loggers.rst

 Logging
 =======

-Frontera is using Python native logging system.
+new_frontera is using Python native logging system.
 This allows a user to manage logged messages by writing a logger configuration file (see :setting:`LOGGING_CONFIG`) or configuring logging system during runtime.

 Logger configuration syntax is here